compsocialscience/summer-institute/2021/lisbon/apply.md

 **In order to be guaranteed full consideration, all application materials must be submitted by Wednsday, March 31, 2021.** All application materials must be submitted through [google form](https://docs.google.com/forms/d/e/1FAIpQLSfx3h0uGVodkPIKulC6GDBKVMKsAMO6Wm1Ze4K7hJKXcv2XJg/viewform).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by Wednsday, April 21, 2021, and will ask participants to confirm their participation very soon thereafter.

-Inquiries can be sent to qiwei.han@novasbe.pt, rs.filipa@gmail.com, alessandro.gambetti@novasbe.pt or nickmao1994@gmail.com.
+Inquiries can be sent to qiwei.han@novasbe.pt.